-The indirect effects under Impact UTIL-5 would remain significant under the Proposed Action and all alternatives after mitigation.
-All of the other indirect effects would either be less than significant or would be reduced to less than significant with mitigation.
-No direct effects would occur.
+Impact UTIL-3 would remain significant under the off-site alternative as no feasible mitigation measures are available.
+Impact UTIL-5 would remain significant under the Proposed Action and all alternatives after mitigation.
+All of the other effects would either be less than significant or would be reduced to less than significant by the proposed mitigation.